foambubble/foam/docs/index.md

 To learn more about how to use **Foam**, read the [[recipes]].

+Getting stuck in the setup?
+Read the [[frequently-asked-questions]].

 There are [[known-issues]], and I'm sure, many unknown issues!
 Please [report them on GitHub](http://github.com/foambubble/foam/issues)!

 ## Features